norcams/docs-enduser/docs/terraform-part2.rst

    :lines: 9-68
    :emphasize-lines: 55

-The file listed above can be downloaded here: :download:`secgroup.tf
-<downloads/secgroup.tf>`.
-There are a lot of new stuff in this file
+There is a lot of new stuff here:
-compared to :ref:`multiple-tf`.

 #.
 Line 3-5 contains a resource for a security group.
 This is pretty
    straightforward and only contains a name and description